My Emacs Configuration

 UseKeychain yes

-(use-package keychain-environment
+use-package keychain-environment

-(keychain-refresh-environment))
+:config (keychain-refresh-environment))

 Emacs is also in love with showing you its NEWS file; it’s bound to like four different keybindings.
 Overriding the function makes it a no-op.
 You might say… no news is good news.
 For that matter, we can elide more GNU agitprop.

-(defalias 'view-emacs-news 'ignore)
+(defalias 'view-emacs-news 'ignore) (defalias 'describe-gnu-project 'ignore)

 Undo has always been problematic for me in Emacs.
 The beauty of undo-tree is that it means that, once you’ve typed something into a buffer, you’ll always be able to get it back.
 At least in theory. undo-tree has long-standing data loss bugs that are unlikely to be fixed.
 But no other package provides a comparable experience.

-(use-package undo-tree
+use-package undo-tree

-:bind (("C-c _" . undo-tree-visualize))
+:diminish"C-c _" . undo-tree-visualize))

-I define a couple of my own configuration variables with defvar, and no matter how many times I mark the variable as safe, it warns me every time I set it in the .dir-locals file.
-Disabling these warnings is probably (?) the right thing to do.
+, and no matter how many times I mark the variable as safe, it warns me every time I set it in the .dir-locals

-(setq enable-local-variables :all)
+setq enable-local-variables :all) (

 By default, Emacs wraps long lines, inserting a little icon to indicate this.
 I find this a bit naff.
 What we can do to mimic more modern behavior is to allow line truncation by default, but also allow touchpad-style scrolling of the document.

-(setq mouse-wheel-tilt-scroll t
+setq mouse-wheel-tilt-scroll t

-mouse-wheel-flip-direction t)
+mouse-wheel-flip-direction t) (setq-default truncate-lines

 By default, Emacs ships with a nice completion system based on buffer contents, but inexplicably cripples its functionality by setting this completion system to ignore case in inserted results.
 Absolutely remarkable choice of defaults.

-(use-package dabbrev
+use-package dabbrev

-:bind (("C-/" . #'dabbrev-completion))
+("C-/" . #'dabbrev-completion))

-(dabbrev-case-replace nil))
+(dabbrev-case-replace

 ;; TODO: I want to use the fancy-dabbrev package everywhere,